-With the filing of the Pre-application Document (PAD) and Notice of Intent on August 2, 2023, IFP included a short list of potential studies to be considered during the relicensing of the Idaho Falls and Gem State Projects.
-Following that filing, FERC issued their Scoping Document 1 (SD1) on October 2, 2023, and Scoping Document 2 (SD2) on January 10, 2024, which identified FERC's preliminary list of issues and alternatives to be addressed during their environmental review process.
+With the filing of the Preliminary Application Document (PAD) and Notice of Intent on August 2, 2023, IFP included a short list of potential studies to be considered during the relicensing of the Idaho Falls and Gem State Projects.
+Following that filing, FERC issued their Scoping Document 1 (SD1) on October 2, 2023, and Scoping Document 2 on January 10, 2024, which identified FERC's preliminary list of issues and alternatives to be addressed during their environmental review process.
 The comment period for both the PAD and SD1 ended on November 30, 2023.
-No comments specific to AQ-2 were received during the comment period.
+IFP filed a PSP on January 12, 2024, and held a PSP meeting on February 13, 2024, with interested stakeholders.
+The comment period for PSPs ended on April 13, 2024.
+Table 2 lists all comments relevant to AQ-2 that have been received.